smogon/pokemon-showdown/protocol-doc.md

 > abilities like Water Absorb simply use `-heal`, and items that are consumed upon
 > use have the `-enditem` message instead.

+`|-hint|MESSAGE`

+> Displays a message in parentheses to the client.
+Hint messages appear to explain and
+> clarify why certain actions, such as Fake Out and Mat Block failing, have occurred,
+> when there would normally be no in-game messages.

+`|-message|MESSAGE`

+> Displays a miscellaneous message to the client.
+These messages are primarily used
+> for messages from game mods that aren't supported by the client, like rule clauses
+> such as Sleep Clause, or other metagames with custom messages for specific scenarios.
+> It is also used in triples battles for the automatic centering of Pokemon when only
+> one remains on each side.

 I'll document all the message types eventually, but for now this should be enough to get you started.
 You can watch the data sent and received from the server on a regular connection, or look at the client source code